mreq/mreq.eu/source/articles/2014-12-31-spotify-client-shortcuts.markdown

 ## Drawbacks

-You have to run spotify maximized.
-Also you might need to tweak the `$y` variable as this one assumes you have a top panel bar.
+You might need to tweak the `$y` variable as this one assumes you have a top panel bar.

 ## Installation